satindersharma/git/README.md

 ###### this is because we have commited the file once
 ###### (once it commited it will be there no matter how many time you put it in gitignore)

+## delete the file from locally and also from the github
 `git rm -r --cached <folder_name/file_name>`